-'That the petition for Her Majesty's Royal Assent and Licence (GS 2029C) be adopted'
+'That the petition for Her Majesty's Royal Assent and Licence (GS 2029C) be adopted' was put and carried on a show of hands.

 The Chair: That is clearly carried.
 We now come to the Final Approval stage of Amending Canon No. 37.
 I am required by Standing Order 102 to declare on behalf of the Presidents, the Prolocutors of the Convocations and the Chair and Vice-Chair of the House of Laity that the requirements of Article 7 of the Constitution have been complied with in respect of drafting Amending Canon No. 37.
 I now call upon the Bishop of St Albans to move Item 509, "That the Canon entitled 'Amending Canon No. 37' be finally approved".
 The Bishop may speak for up to ten minutes.